Corlett Novis responds to the newly characterised ‘gaming disorder’, and questions what this could mean for our health.

 The second trend is more worrisome: video games are now designed to be addictive.
 Belgium has recently banned a common trope in many modern video games; a microtransaction called ‘loot boxes’, claiming that they are a form of online gambling.
 The loot box system, which is found in various forms in games like Overwatch, Star Wars: Battlefront and many others, allows players to buy a virtual treasure chest.
 The catch?
 You don’t know what’s inside until you open the box, with the contents often determined by non-random algorithms.
 In other words, it’s a rigged game.
 Other psychological tricks like incentivised rewards and attractive and flashy colour pallets also make the resemblances between certain aspects of modern games and the longstanding sin of gambling strangely uncanny.

-Like many people, you likely have a culturally determined picture in your mind about what a video game addict looks like.
-It’s probably a bit like me: a young man or teenager with pocked skin and glasses who spends too much time on his PC.
+Like many people, you likely have a culturally determined picture in your mind about what a video game addict looks like: a young man or teenager with pocked skin and glasses who spends too much time on his PC.
 But it could look like you too.
 Video games, like technology, are increasingly pervasive.
 They are on the phones we bring to work, including games like Candy Crush and Clash of Clans, and on the tablets and iPads we give to our children, who spend hours on Fruit Ninja and Cut the Rope.

 An addiction to technology doesn’t just affect one demographic: it affects us all.
 Each of these little innocuous games display their own psychological trickery, and many have their own insidious means of removing money from your pocket through micro-transactions.
 Some of the latest statistics show that 43% of gamers are above the age of 36 and 28% are children.
 With this in mind, perhaps it is time for all of us to take an honest look at the amount of time we choose to spend with games, and in turn what this can mean for our health.